shakyShane/gulp-svg-sprites/README.md

 ```

 You can override all the [templates used here](https://github.com/shakyShane/gulp-svg-sprites/blob/master/index.js#L172-L179) in the same way.
+If you are doing any async work in these callbacks set `asyncTransforms` to `true` in the config.

 ## Options
 <table>